Skip to main content Skip to footer

 Recording your acoustic guitar direct is also a great foundation for added effects on the acoustic, whether you use that effected track by itself or layered with a mic’d track.
 Running through your pedalboard or using the plug-ins that came with your DAW to add delay, chorus, reverb and other effects generally designed for electric guitar can provide some very interesting textures in a song.
 You can also use modeling software, like Native Instruments Guitar Rig or IK Multimedia AmpliTube for processing.

-Step-up Gear for Better Recordings
+Step-up Your Gear for Better Acoustic Recordings

 Now you’ve got the basics.
 If you really want to get the most out of all this, you may want to think about some general studio upgrade, small and large, that can help.
 You’ll also want to check out our article on How to Record Electric Guitar, our Audio Interface Buying Guide and our guide to Home Recording Essentials.